wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Auditing commands run by user
 =============================

-On the Linux monitored endpoint (RHEL), configure Audit logging to capture execve system calls (necessary to audit commands run by users).
-More info on :ref:`Audit Configuration Guide <learning_wazuh_audit_commands>`.
+Enable `Audit` logging to capture and log `execve` system calls so the Wazuh agent can read these logs.
+Create specific rules to alert about commands run by the user.

-RHEL also has good documentation about Audit kernel subsystem, check `RHEL Audit documentation <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-system_auditing>`_ for more information about this.
+More information on the :ref:`Audit Configuration Guide <learning_wazuh_audit_commands>`.
+In addition, `RHEL Audit documentation <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-system_auditing>`_ has extended information about the Audit kernel subsystem.

 Configuration
 -------------

-- Check that the Linux Auditing System (``auditd``) is installed and running in your system.
+#.
+Check that the Linux Auditing System (``auditd``) is installed and running in your system.

-- Check that your Wazuh agent is configured to read ``audit.log`` file.
+#.
+Check that your Wazuh agent is configured to read ``audit.log`` file.
 This configuration is included by default.

    .. code-block:: XML